-Like fitted kitchens, fitted bathrooms look good and make use of otherwise wasted space for and tic all kinds of handy storage.
+Like fitted kitchens, fitted bathrooms look good and make use of otherwise wasted space for all kinds of handy storage.
 There is an enormous range available, with widely varying prices to are in 1 match.
 The cheapest option is to put one together yourself using flat-packs.

 Installing a flat-pack bathroom cabinet

 Flat-pack systems are no longer just for kitchens it is now possible to create a modern, streamlined look in your bathroom.
 The cam-and-stud fixing mechanism has revolutionized flat-packs.
 You simply lock the stud solidly in place by turning the cam with a screwdriver.

 Bathroom Tip: Open flat-pack packaging very carefully and store all the components together until you are ready to install.
 It is not at all unknown for the wrong unit to be sent out, and it will be much easier to change if everything is intact and in the original packaging.

 For a workbench, you can set a sheet of 19mm (3/4in) plywood or MDF on a pair of saw horses or stools.
 Unpack and identify all the parts before you begin work.
 I always position the parts on the bench like an exploded drawing, and then check which fixings go where.
 Also, read the instructions a couple of times to absorb all the information.

 Familiarize yourself with all the components.
 To help you understand the construction properly and avoid making errors, carry out a dry run by putting the unit together without any fixings.

 Putting the base together